empathyco/apisearch-specs/apisearch-format-jsonl.md

 {"id": "ID3", "delete": true}
 ```

+## Output format (JSONL)

 The feed will be served in [`JSONL`](https://jsonlines.org) format.
-As simple as
-a file when you write a json representation of an item.
-Important.
-Each line must represent one item.
-This means that break lines must be encoded.
+Each line must represent one item formated as JSON.
+Each line **must ends with a break line**.
+This means that break lines inside the content, like titles or descriptions, must be deleted.

 ```jsonl
 {"id": "ID1", "ti": "Title1"}